Edgenius/PlatoDocSite/content/workflow/_index.md

 {{% notice tip  %}}
 <a name="HM-WORKFLOW-100" class="anchor"></a>
-In a workflow, the PDF can be filled out in multiple steps.
+In a workflow, the PDF can be filled out in multiple steps by various users.
 {{% /notice %}}

 Workflows are used to add **process steps** to the completion of a PDF.